-2.2 | Validation on simulated datasets
+Validation on simulated datasets

 We validated the CRN model on two different types of trade-offs.
 First, we used the hybrid CRN model to study an intergenerational trade-off between fecundity and quality.
 The hybrid model is well suited because fecundity (i.e. clutch/litter size) has a single measurement per mother per year, while offspring quality (i.e. offspring mass) has repeated measurements per mother per year (one measurement for each offspring produced).
 Second, we used the nonrepeated measures CRN model to study an intraindividual trade-off between fecundity (clutch/litter size) and parental growth (the change of mass from a year to the next).
 The non-repeated measures CRN model is well suited as both traits are expressed only a single time per year (one fecundity and one parental growth measure per individual per year).
 Note that trade-offs are described as intergenerational or intraindividual depending on which traits are studied (as explained in Stearns, 1989), and both type of trade-off can be decomposed into among- and within-individual covariation.
 We simulate data for these two trade-offs using the individual-based simulation described in Bliard, Paniw, et al. (2024), whereby the among-individual correlation between life history traits can be made dependent on the environmental context.
 The code to generate data from the individual-based simulation can be found on Zenodo (Bliard, Martin, et al., 2024).
-This model validation is only intended and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License to show that context-dependent among-individual correlations (i.e. context dependent trade-offs) can be successfully recovered.
+This model validation is only intended doi/10.1111/1365-2656.14173 by University Of California, Los Angeles, Wiley Online Library on [05/03/2025].
+See the Terms to show that context-dependent among-individual correlations (i.e. context dependent trade-offs) can be successfully recovered.
 For a more extensive simulation-based calibration of CRN models over a broad range of parameter values, see Martin (2023).